-The Company's Board of Directors oversees how management monitors compliance with the Company's risk management policies and procedures and reviews the adequacy of risk management framework in relation to the risks faced by the Company.
-The Board of Directors is assisted in its oversight role by the internal audit.
-Internal audit undertakes both regular and adhoc reviews of risk management controls and procedures, the results of which are reported to the Board of Directors.
+The Company's audit committee oversees how management monitors compliance with the Company's risk management policies and procedures and reviews the adequacy of risk management framework in relation to the risks faced by the Company.
+The audit committee is assisted in its oversight role by the internal audit.
+Internal audit undertakes both regular and ad hoc reviews of risk management controls and procedures, the results of which are reported to the audit committee.